THE LASCAUX CAVE

-After the Second World War, Lascaux was open to the public for several years until 1963.
-Many visitors came to visit the site, around 1500 visitors a day, but the carbon dioxide in the human breath soon began to damage the prehistoric paintings of the painted cave.
+After the war, Lascaux was open to the public for many years until it was closed in 1963.
+The continuous flow of visitors (1500/day) and the carbon dioxide and human breath began to degrade the prehistoric paintings in the decorated cave.

 Today the original Lascaux is closed.
 The cave is closely monitored to preserve the UNESCO World Heritage Site.

 In September 1940, Marcel Ravidat discovered a hole in the hill of Lascaux.
 He returned to the site on 12 September with Georges Agniel, Simon Coencas and Jacques Marsal.
 The four young men enlarged the hole and managed to slip inside.
 There, with only a lamp as lighting, they were the first to have before their eyes the paintings left by our Cro-Magnon ancestors.